 What is COVID-19?

 By now, you have been bombarded by the news and every social media outlet with that one word, CORONAVIRUS!
 But, by now it’s so hard to determine which headlines are the actual truth about the virus and what is over exaggerated.
 We are here to clear a few things up for you.
-The coronavirus disease (COVID-19) is an infectious disease that comes from a large family of viruses causing illnesses ranging from a simple cold developing to a more severe, life threatening disease.
+Coronavirus disease (COVID-19) is an infectious disease that comes from a large family of viruses causing illnesses ranging from a simple cold developing to a more severe, life threatening disease.

 Most people who are infected with the COVID-19 virus will experience a mild to moderate respiratory illness and can recover without requiring special treatment.
-Older people and those with underlying medical problems such as cancers and cardiovascular diseases are those who are at high risk as they are more likely to develop a serious illness from the original coronavirus.
+Older people and those with underlying medical problems such as cancers and cardiovascular diseases are those who are at a higher risk as they are more likely to develop a serious illness from the original coronavirus.

 The virus itself is spread primarily from person to person, mainly through respiratory droplets produced when an infected person coughs or sneezes.
 These droplets can land on people who are nearby, therefore infecting them too.
 It can also spread to those who are in direct contact with people who are already infected or by indirect contact with contaminated objects and surfaces in their immediate environment.
 Sharing objects used by an infected person is also how the disease can spread quickly from one person to another.